-- (ii) 100% of any then unvested RSUs attributable to any Performance Period that has not ended (including, without limitation, any Performance Period that has not commenced) prior to the Termination Date shall become fully vested and non-forfeitable upon the Committee's determination with respect to such Performance Period pursuant to Section 2(b) hereof (after taking into account the forfeiture and cancellation of any RSUs pursuant to Section 2(b) hereof due to the failure to achieve the maximum applicable Performance Goal achievement level(s) for any applicable Performance Period); provided, however, that if the Committee's determination with respect to the applicable Performance Period for purposes of Section 2(b) hereof does not occur by March 15th of the calendar year following the calendar year to which the applicable Performance Period relates (or, if later, March 15th of the calendar year following the calendar year in which the Termination Date occurs), then zero RSUs shall vest with respect to such Performance Period (with all RSUs attributable to such Performance Period being immediately forfeited and cancelled, without any compensation or other amount payable with respect thereto). - (e) Other Terminations of Service.
-Upon the occurrence of a termination of the Participant's Service for any reason other than as contemplated by Section 2(d) hereof, all outstanding and unvested RSUs shall immediately be forfeited and cancelled, and the Participant shall not be entitled to any compensation or other amount with respect thereto.
+Notwithstanding Section 2(a) hereof, in the event of the Participant's termination of Service prior to the Vesting Date by the Company and its Affiliates without Cause, by the Participant for Good Reason, or due to the Participant's death or Disability, 100% of any then unvested RSUs shall immediately become fully vested and non-forfeitable on the date of such termination ("Termination Date"). - (d) Other Terminations of Service.
+Upon the occurrence of a termination of the Participant's Service for any reason other than as contemplated by Section 2(c) hereof, all outstanding and unvested RSUs shall immediately be forfeited and cancelled, and the Participant shall not be entitled to any compensation or other amount with respect thereto.
 Notwithstanding anything to the contrary herein, upon a termination of the Participant's Service for Cause, all RSUs, whether vested or unvested, shall immediately be forfeited and cancelled, and the Participant shall not be entitled to any compensation or other amount with respect thereto.